HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

-## r10 data configuration
+## Q20 data configuration

-For a trio data from [r10](https://labs.epi2me.io/askenazi-kit14-2022-12/) with a maximum data coverage of 65x as below
+For a trio data from [Q20+](https://labs.epi2me.io/askenazi-kit14-2022-12/) with a maximum trio coverage (or minimum data coverage) of 65x:

 | sample | coverage |
 | ------ | -------- |